Enniskillen man in court on PSNI data breach charge - The Fermanagh Herald

 TWO men accused of possessing a document with PSNI officers’ personal information have been remanded in custody following their arrests this week.

-Brian Cavlan, 49, who has an address in Aughnacloy, and Rory Logan, 43, whose address was listed as Maghaberry Prison but who is originally from Enniskillen, both appeared before Strabane Magistrates Court this morning charged with collecting information that is likely to be used in terrorism.
+Brian Cavlan (49), who has an address in Aughnacloy, and Rory Logan (43) whose address was listed as Maghaberry Prison but who is originally from Enniskillen, both appeared before Strabane Magistrates Court charged with collecting information that is likely to be used in terrorism.

 Police believe both were in possession of a document which listed personal information of a number of PSNI employees.